 The aim of the course is to enable students to appreciate the role of accounting in the business environment, to develop the skills required to record business transactions and to apply accounting concepts in the preparation of financial statements.
 Upon successful completion of this course, students should be able to demonstrate an understanding of the purpose of accounting, the application of concepts and conventions, mastery of the procedures for recording business events and compiling a financial database and preparation of financial statements for managerial decisions.

 The aim of the course is to enable students to distinguish the different forms of business ownership, to appreciate the impact of different forms of business ownership on financial reporting and the resulting capital structure and to understand the impact of statutory regulations and the accounting profession's requirements on the format and presentation of company accounts.
-On completion of this course, students should be able to prepare financial statements for partnerships and companies, make adjustments required for the application of different accounting concepts, assess the financial wealth of a business from a set of annual reports and identify underlying causes for changes in performance, adjust for businesses adopting different accounting policies.
+On completion of this course, students should be able to prepare financial statements for corporations, make adjustments required for the application of different accounting concepts, assess the financial wealth of a business from a set of annual reports and identify underlying causes for changes in performance, adjust for businesses adopting different accounting policies.

 The aim of the course is to encourage students to examine critically management theories and practices in contemporary societies.
 More specifically, it has a number of objectives, which are, to understand the change in management thought and its relationship to changing circumstances of capitalist development, to explore different aspects of work organization in different societal contexts, to investigate how structure, culture, power and politics define organization (and how strategy and strategic action affects all these fields), to gain an appreciation of critical reasoning in this field, and to develop skills in critical reading and writing.